Algorithmic canonical stratifications of simplicial complexes: Sheaves on posets

 that is right adjoint to the restriction $j^{\ast}$.
 Furthermore, if $P$ is finite-dimensional, then $j_{\ast}$ is an equivalence of $\infty$-categories. \end{cor} \begin{proof} Consider the adjunction of functor $\infty$-categories

 given by restriction $j^{\ast}$ and right Kan extension $j_{\ast}$.
 Since $j$ is fully faithful, $j_{\ast}$ is fully faithful by \cite[Prop.~4.3.2.15]{HTT}.
-Prop.~\ref{prp:SheavesAreRKE} then shows that the essential image of $j_{\ast}$ is contained in the full subcategory $\Shv_{\sC}(P)$ and $j^{\ast} \dashv j_{\ast}$ restricts to the claimed adjunction.
-For the second assertion, Prop.~\ref{prp:Hypercompleteness} implies that the unit map $F \to j_{\ast} j^{\ast} F$ is an equivalence for all $\sC$-valued sheaves $F$, hence $j_{\ast}$ is an equivalence. \end{proof}
+Proposition \ref{prp:SheavesAreRKE} then shows that the essential image of $j_{\ast}$ is contained in the full subcategory $\Shv_{\sC}(P)$ and $j^{\ast} \dashv j_{\ast}$ restricts to the claimed adjunction.
+For the second assertion, Proposition \ref{prp:Hypercompleteness} implies that the unit map $F \to j_{\ast} j^{\ast} F$ is an equivalence for all $\sC$-valued sheaves $F$, hence $j_{\ast}$ is an equivalence. \end{proof}

 \begin{rem} In the setting of $1$-categories, such a result has been previously obtained by Justin Curry \cite[\S 4.2.2]{CurryThesis} without finite-dimensionality hypotheses on $P$; see also \cite[Prop.
 B.6.4]{LurieUltra}.
-Cor.~\ref{cor:SheavesAsFunctors} is not a precise analogue of this $1$-categorical result due to potential difficulties involving the failure of the $\infty$-topos $\Shv_{\sS}(P)$ to be hypercomplete.
-Indeed, Jonas Frey has informed us of a counterexample to the equivalence of Cor.~\ref{cor:SheavesAsFunctors} for an infinite-dimensional poset, due to Charles Rezk and Mathieu Anel.
-We conjecture that for a general poset $P$, the embedding $j_{\ast}$ identifies $\Fun(P,\sS)$ with the full subcategory of $\Shv_{\sS}(P)$ on the hypercomplete sheaves. \end{rem}
+Corollary \ref{cor:SheavesAsFunctors} is not a precise analogue of this $1$-categorical result due to potential difficulties involving the failure of the $\infty$-topos $\Shv_{\sS}(P)$ to be hypercomplete.
+Indeed, Jonas Frey has informed us of a counterexample to the equivalence of Corollary \ref{cor:SheavesAsFunctors} for an infinite-dimensional poset, which he attributed to Charles Rezk and Mathieu Anel.
+This counterexample has also appeared in Aoki's work as \cite[Exm.~A.13]{aoki2020tensor}.

+Aoki has since proven that for a general poset $P$, the embedding $j_{\ast}$ identifies $\Fun(P,\sS)$ with the full subcategory of $\Shv_{\sS}(P)$ on the hypercomplete sheaves \cite[Exm.~A.11]{aoki2020tensor} (which we stated as a conjecture in an earlier version of this paper).
+This is also recorded as \cite[Exm.~3.12.15]{Exodromy}, which cites Aoki for this fact. \end{rem}

-\begin{dfn} In view of Cor.~\ref{cor:SheavesAsFunctors}, we will interchangeably refer to functors $F: P \to \sC$ as sheaves.
+\begin{dfn} In view of Corollary \ref{cor:SheavesAsFunctors}, we will interchangeably refer to functors $F: P \to \sC$ as sheaves.
 If $F$ sends every morphism in $P$ to an equivalence in $\sC$, we say that $F$ is \emph{locally constant}.
 If $F$ is moreover equivalent to a constant functor, we say that $F$ is \emph{constant}. \end{dfn}

 We now define the sheaf of central interest in this paper.
 Given a poset $P$, let $c: P \to \Poset$ be the constant functor at $P$, and let $F: P \to \Poset$ be the functor $x \mapsto P - P_{\geq x}$.
 We have a natural transformation $\theta: F \Rightarrow c$ given objectwise by inclusion.